jhalliday/mashona/logwriting/README.md

 Artemis must both build and run on older JDK releases that don't support pmem.
-To achieve this, the library bundles a Utility class that is compiled to Java8 bytecode and uses reflection to access the Java14 classes for the log implementation if the platform supports it.
-This allows user to to adopt the following idiom:
+To achieve this, the library bundles a Utility class that is compiled to Java8 bytecode and uses reflection to access the Java 14 classes for the log implementation if the platform supports it.
+This allows users to adopt the following idiom:

 ```